vijaykrishnamurthy-sport/Vijay/_pages/bio.md

 **CHAPTER 3**
 *Ph.D.
 Scholar (2019 – Present)*
-Research: Sports policy review, Strategy and implementation at the grassroots.
-Teach: Sports Management, Social Entrepreneurship, Project Management.
-Coach: Corporates on goal-setting and performance management.
+Working on my Ph.D. thesis that involves exploratory study on the implementation of the sports policy at the grassroots.
+My teaching interests include Business of Sport, Project Management, and Social Entrepreneurship.
+Also, coach the corporate clients on goal-setting and performance management.

 **CHAPTER 2**
 *Founder, Head Coach (2012 - 2018)*